midibox/mios32/apps/sequencers/midibox_seq_v4/hwcfg/README.txt

   - enable the Button/LED Matrix
   - etc.

-So long no SD Card is connected, or the file cannot be found, the standard V4 definitions will be used as documented in hwcfg/standard_v4/MBSEQ_HW.V4
+As long as no SD Card is connected, or the file cannot be found, the standard V4 definitions will be used as documented in hwcfg/standard_v4/MBSEQ_HW.V4